 SILVERSTONE SUNDAY STATISTICS

-Rubens Barrichello is the driver to have raced the most laps at Silverstone in his Formula 1 career.
-He raced 1,050 laps here.
-Kimi Raikkonen and Fernando Alonso are the only other drivers to have raced over 1,000 laps at the circuit.
-Alonso will set a new record for most laps raced at Silverstone if he reaches Lap 34 of the 2023 British Grand Prix.
+Fernando Alonso is the driver to have raced the most laps at Silverstone in his Formula 1 career.
+He has raced 1,068 laps here so far, eclipsing Rubens Barrichello’s former record of laps raced at the track during the 2023 British Grand Prix.
+Kimi Raikkonen is the only other driver to have raced over 1,000 laps at the circuit.

 The fewest number of cars to finish a Formula 1 race at Silverstone is six.
 This happened in 1975, in a race which was ended prematurely due to a heavy hail storm.